JuPedSim/simulator/README.md

 ```
 ### Repository Layout

 The repository layout follows the high level architecture of the *jps* tool.
-At
+The
-the core is a C++ library for pedestrian simulation.
-This core is wrapped
+core is a C++ library for pedestrian simulation.
+It is wrapped
-with `pybind11` to allow use of the simulation library from python.
-Lastly there
+with `pybind11` to allow the use of the simulation library with python.
+Lastly, there
 is the actual *jps* application written in python.
 The python layer is used to
 handle all the non-resource / compute intensive parts of the application, i.e.
 initial setup, file handling etc.